-Intrusive thoughts are disturbing and distressing—and they pop into your head at completely random times.
-When they do, they can be alarming and upsetting, sending you into a thought spiral.
+Intrusive thoughts can be disturbing and distressing—and they may pop into your head at completely random times.
+As a trained therapist, I know that when they do, they might upset you so much that they send you into a thought spiral.

-Needless to say, if you’re a person with strongly held values of racial equality and justice, it may be particularly distressing if one day, a random thought emerges in your mind that you find horrifying.
-Maybe you’re talking to a new friend who belongs to a racial minority.
+Needless to say, if you’re a person with strongly held values about racial equality and justice, it may be particularly distressing if a random thought emerges in your mind that you find horrifying.
+Maybe you’re talking to a co-worker who belongs to a racial minority.
 Out of nowhere, a racist thought floats in your head that you find completely disgusting.
 Does this mean you’re actually a racist?

-Or perhaps you’re in a group at a party, and a friend introduces you to someone new.
+Or perhaps you’re in a group at a party and meet someone new.
 All seems to go well and everyone says hope to see you soon! and leaves pleasantly.
-But suddenly you’re hit with a worry: Did you actually say something extremely rude and offensive?
-Did they walk away upset at a racial remark you blurted out?
-What if you somehow erased it from your memory?
+But suddenly you’re hit with a worry: Did you say something extremely rude and offensive?
+Did the person you just met walk away upset at a racial remark you blurted out?
+What if you somehow blocked it from your memory?

-Maybe you pulled into a parking lot and grabbed a great spot.
-When walking into the grocery store, you see someone and are hit by anxiety that maybe you actually meant to steal their spot in the lot, and you did so because they appear to belong to a certain race.
+Maybe you pull into the supermarket parking lot and find a great spot.
+As you head into the store, you see someone pull in and are hit by anxiety that maybe you actually meant to steal their spot because they belong to a certain race.

 What are intrusive thoughts?

-Intrusive thoughts are unwanted and distressing thoughts or memories, describes a 2022 study in PLOS Computational Biology.
-They feel as if they come from nowhere, and the result can be anything from momentary curiosity to overwhelming discomfort, sadness, or fright.
+Intrusive thoughts are unwanted and distressing thoughts or memories, according to a 2022 study in PLOS Computational Biology.
+They can feel like they come out of nowhere, and can result in anything from momentary curiosity to overwhelming discomfort, sadness, or fright.
 In response, you may try to distract yourself, avoid the topic of your thought, or attempt to figure it out for certain.

 “Everyone has intrusive thoughts,” says Patrick McGrath, PhD, Chief Clinical Officer at NOCD.
-Despite the fact that they’re upsetting or disturbing, “this is a normal, natural experience.
-There’s no problem with having intrusive thoughts,” he says.
+“And even though they may be upsetting or disturbing, this is a normal, natural experience.
+There’s no problem with having intrusive thoughts.”

-Problems arise, however, when we see these thoughts as something bad on their own.
-This is “thought-action fusion” at play, says Dr. McGrath, and it creates a dangerous spiral.
-An intrusive thought, image, or urge about harming someone can feel equal to actually doing it; your brain might say “Why else would I have had that thought?”
-Now you see them not as just a fleeting disturbing thought, but as evidence that you’re a harmful or terrible person.
-In reality, however, these thoughts aren’t related to your actual values—often, they’re quite the opposite.
+Problems arise, however, when you see these thoughts as something bad on their own.
+This is called “thought-action fusion,” says Dr. McGrath, and it creates a dangerous spiral.
+An intrusive thought, image, or urge about hurting someone can feel equal to actually doing it; your brain might say “Why else would I have had that thought?”
+And you see those thoughts as not just fleeting, but as evidence that you’re a harmful or terrible person.
+In reality, however, these thoughts aren’t related to your actual values — often, they’re quite the opposite.

-It’s common to want to suppress these thoughts, but doing so sucks up a lot of cognitive resources, per a 2017 article in the Journal of Neuroscience, and doesn’t actually keep them from returning in the future.
-People often attempt to suppress an intrusive thought, which makes them feel better momentarily.
-Unfortunately, this only strengthens these thoughts by teaching the brain that they are dangerous or threatening, and makes them more distressing and frequent over time, creating a cycle that tends to get worse when left untreated.
+It’s common to want to suppress these thoughts, but doing so sucks up a lot of cognitive resources, and doesn’t actually keep them from returning in the future, according to research published in the Journal of Neuroscience.
+Attempting to suppress an intrusive thought might make you feel better momentarily, but it ultimately strengthens these thoughts by teaching your brain that they are dangerous or threatening.
+This makes them more distressing and frequent over time, creating a cycle that tends to get worse when left untreated.

 What makes it more likely you’ll experience intrusive thoughts?